GaryAB/Solax-Power-Meter/Manual/Using the Control Panel.md

 ![](/Pictures/Nudge.jpg)

 Tapping on the up and down arrows will set the times.
-The up-arrow on minutes moves the time forward by ten seconds.
+The up-arrow on the right moves the time forward by ten seconds.
 The down-arrow moves backwards by one second, so any time can be set fairly easily.
+The left-hand buttons adjust by a complete hour.
 Press **Return** to return to the Control Panel.
 Touching the charge percentage will open a similar ‘nudge’ panel to allow you to change the percentage overnight precharge.

 When making any changes, the **Return** button will turn Red and say **Wait** whilst the instructions are sent to the inverter.
 This may take up to 30 seconds.